New Mattress Price Comparison (U.S.)

 |A latex mattress is more durable than innerspring, all-foam and hybrid mattresses, is customizable, offers an unique point elasticity, more bounce than all-foam mattresses while still providing superior conforming abilities, and all-natural options are normally available.|

 The support core for latex hybrid mattresses is HD foam and/or coils (besides latex).
-For a more comprehensive review, features and findings of a latex mattress with coils, check it here.
+For a more comprehensive review, features and findings of latex mattresses with pocketed coils, check our review and buyers guide, here.

 - Botanical Bliss – prices from $1,799 (Queen), for a 100% organic latex (9″), plus 2 free latex pillows ($149 value), ($1,250 off).
 The most customizable mattress, allowing you to adjust your firmness at home.